 The use of independent peer reviewers (to obtain advice from experts knowledgeable in a particular research area) is an intrinsic part of The Wellcome Trust/DBT India Alliance (the ‘India Alliance’) decision-making process when deciding which activities it chooses to fund.

-Researchers funded by the India Alliance are expected to conduct stem cell research according to high ethical standards and to comply with all applicable legal and regulatory requirements.
+Researchers funded by the India Alliance are expected, if they conduct stem cell research, to do so according to high ethical standards and to comply with all applicable legal and regulatory requirements.

 Research should be carried out in accordance to the Department of Biotechnology and Indian Council of Medical Research’s Guidelines for Stem Cell Research and Therapy.